Use of sewage treatment works as foraging sites by insectivorous bats

 Change effluent treatments of domestic and urban waste water

-In a replicated, site comparison study between June and August 2003 at 30 sewage treatment works in central and southern Scotland, UK (Park & Cristinacce 2006) significantly higher activity of Pipistrellus spp. was recorded over percolating filter beds than over activated sludge systems (average 15 vs. 4 bat passes/15 min respectively).
-Foraging activity of Pipistrellus spp. over filter beds was comparable to that at nearby foraging habitat along river banks, whereas foraging activity over activated sludge sites was lower.
+A replicated, site comparison study in 2003 at 30 sewage treatment works and in central and southern Scotland, UK (Park & Cristinacce 2006) found that percolating filter beds had higher activity of Pipistrellus spp. over them than activated sludge systems, and activity over filter beds was similar to that along nearby river banks.
+The number of Pipistrellus spp. bat passes recorded over percolating filter beds (54) was higher than over activated sludge systems (9).
+Activity of Pipistrellus spp. over filter beds (average 15 bat passes/site) was also similar to that along nearby river banks (23 bat passes/site), whereas activity over activated sludge sites (3 bat passes/site) was lower than along nearby river banks (18 bat passes/site).
 At filter beds, waste water is sprayed over inert filter material creating a microbial film which supports high insect numbers.
-In activated sludge systems, sewage and bacterial sludge are mixed together creating an unfavourable habitat for insects.
-Insect biomass was found to be significantly higher at filter beds.
-Bat activity was recorded with bat detectors at three points per site for 15 minutes each after dusk, and insects were assessed using suction traps for two hours after dusk at each site.
-Myotis spp. were also detected at both types of treatment works but numbers were too low for analysis.
+In activated sludge systems, sewage and bacterial sludge are mixed creating an unfavourable habitat for insects.
+At each of 30 sites (18 filter bed, 12 activated sludge), bat activity was recorded with bat detectors at three points/site for 15 minutes each after dusk in June–August 2003.
+At each of 23 sites (15 filter bed, 8 activated sludge), recordings were also made at two points on the river bank 50 and 75 m upstream from the sewage treatment works.

 (Summarised by: Anna Berthinussen)